 Information Protection: Access, Disclosure, Archival, Privacy and Security

 Medical devices are part of the Internet of Things (IoT).
-A threat to patient privacy and now, patient safety.
+They are a threat to patient privacy and, now, patient safety.
 The department of Health and Human Services and the Healthcare Industry Cybersecurity Task Force have agreed medical devices are a primary threat vector for malicious cybersecurity attackers and unintended malware incidents like Notpetya & Wannacry.
 It’s not if you will be breached, it’s when and have you prepared?

 Join this session and learn CMS's “Top 5 Threats” and “10 Best Practices” targeted to mitigate specific cybersecurity threats for your facility.
 Easy to understand terminology, participants are provided the Best Practice guidelines, which include templates and toolkits.
 This HHS publication is now referenced in proposed Congressional Legislation as a means by which organizations can substantially mitigate the penalties of a breach.

 In this session, we will discuss: What is Privacy Risk?
 How does the Privacy Framework support the HIPAA Privacy Rule?
 How can healthcare organizations of all sizes leverage this new tool?
 What is the model & how are methodologies used?
 What does Risk Mitigation look like?

 Learn about the OCR and its responsibilities, Review recent OCR Enforcement Actions, Analyze recent Resolution Agreements and Civil Money Penalties, Identify the “takeaways” from the OCR Enforcement Actions, and Conduct an activity applying the lessons learned from the OCR Enforcement Actions.